awsdocs/iam-user-guide/doc_source/list_awscostexplorerservice.md

 ## Resources Defined by AWS Cost Explorer Service<a name="awscostexplorerservice-resources-for-iam-policies"></a>

-AWS Cost Explorer Service has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+AWS Cost Explorer Service does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to AWS Cost Explorer Service, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for AWS Cost Explorer Service<a name="awscostexplorerservice-policy-keys"></a>